 Special adapters are available from your local dealer to make the connection between the prefabricated chimney and the chimney connector.
-The top of such adapters attaches directly to the chimney or to the chimney's ceiling support pickage, while the bottom of the adapter is screwed to the chimney connector.
+The top of such adapters attaches directly to the chimney or to the chimney's ceiling support package, while the bottom of the adapter is screwed to the chimney connector.

-These address are designed so the top end will fit outside the inner valler to echimney, and the bottom end will fit inside the first section of chimney connector.
+These adapters are designed so the top end will fit outside to top the chimney, and the bottom end will fit inside the first rection of chimney connector.

-Securing the Single-wall Connector to a Masonry Chimney
+Securing the Spyle-wall Connector to a Masonry Chimney

-Both freestanding masonry chimneys and fireplace masonry chimneys may be used for your installation.
+Both freestanding mesonry chimneys and fireplace masonry chimneys may be used for your installation.